Financial glossary

 Earnings Per Share (EPS)

-InvestingEarnings Per Share (EPS) is a financial metric that measures the amount of a company's profit allocated to each outstanding share of common stock, indicating the company's profitability on a per-share basis.
+InvestingEPS is the portion of a company profit allocated to each outstanding share of common stock.

 Emergency Fund